jtiosue/Quantum-Computer-Simulator-with-Algorithms/README.md

 ## QAlgorithms

 I have implemented various algorithms that apply a series of quantum logic gates to a register in order to achieve some goal.
-There is quantum ripple carry addition, quantum modular arithitic using QFT and IQFT (coming soon), Grover's search algorithm, and Shor's factorization algorithm (not currently quantum; uses a classical period finding algorithm - I will implement the quantum period finding algorithm soon).
+There is quantum ripple carry addition, quantum modular arithitic using QFT and IQFT, Grover's search algorithm, and Shor's factorization algorithm with quantum period finding (coming soon).

 ## Applying your own gates